All Products

 If you purchased the instance at a discounted rate or if the instance price changed before the downgrade, the refundable amount may be less than that you expected.

 For example, assume that you purchased a 30-day subscription instance at the price of USD 1 per day, and that the MYR to USD exchange rate was 1:10 at the time of your purchase.
 You paid MYR 300 for the instance.
 10 days later, you initiate a configuration downgrade for the instance, and the price of the new instance configurations is USD 0.5 per day.
 The refundable amount is MYR 100 as calculated based on the original price of USD 1 per day.
 However, if you purchased the instance at a discounted rate or if the instance price changed before the downgrade, the refundable amount is calculated based on the non-discounted or new instance price.
-For example, if the instance price changed to USD 0.7 per day before the downgrade, the refundable amount is calculated by using the following steps:
+For example, if the instance price changed to USD 0.7 per day before the downgrade, the refundable amount is calculated by performing the following steps:

 1. Calculate the remaining value M of Instance A.